NEXT HELLS RACE May 5th - 6th 2018

-Our next HELLS RACE will be held at Speedway Lelystad in the Netherlands.
-This beautiful 280m short track is located in a green environment with a campsite right next to the track.
-Campsite doors open on Friday and there is a canteen with food, drinks and toilets, which makes it easy and affordable to come over AND RACE!
+Our next HELLS RACE will be again held at Speedway Lelystad in the Netherlands.
+This beautiful 290m short track is located in a green environment with a campsite right next to the track.
+Campsite doors open on Friday and there will be showers available, there is a canteen with food, drinks and toilets, which makes it easy and affordable to come over AND RACE!

 We have a Newbie Class